plone/documentation/docs/install/containers/examples/nginx-plone.md

   data: {}
 ```

 ## Build the project

-Start the stack with `docker-compose` (or `docker compose` for newer versions)
+Start the stack with `docker-compose`.

 ```shell
 docker-compose up -d
 ```

-This will pulls the needed images, and starts Plone.
+This pulls the needed images and starts Plone.

 ## Access Plone via Browser

 After startup, go to `http://plone.localhost/` and you should see the site.

 ## Shutdown and cleanup

-The command docker-compose down removes the containers and default network, but preserves the Plone database.
+The command `docker-compose down` removes the containers and default network, but preserves the Plone database.

-The command docker-compose down --volumes removes the containers, default network, and the Plone database.
+The command `docker-compose down --volumes` removes the containers, default network, and the Plone database.